 Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

-Welcome to our guide to taxi accident claims.
+By Olivia Skylar.
+Last updated 31st March 2021.
+Welcome to our personal injury claims guide on how to make taxi accident claims.
 Both taxis and minicabs are classed as public hire vehicles, and therefore must be covered by full private and public hire insurance.
-This means that if you are the victim of an accident that leads to injury, or some other form of loss, you should be able to make a compensation claim.
+This means that if you were injured in a taxi or suffered some form of loss, you should be able to make a compensation claim.

 Discerning who was at fault for the accident, and determining just what you can make a compensation claim for following a taxi accident, is a complicated process.
 You will need legal advice, and the assistance of a solicitor to press your compensation claim.
 We recommend you contact us to discuss how we can help you with this.
 Please have a read of this guide, and get in touch with us when you’re done to find out more or to arrange to work with a solicitor.
 You can reach us by calling 0800 073 8804, or by filling in your details here to request a phone call back from our team of advisors.
 Getting a consultation from our team of experts is free.